-The town of Xcalak is a small fishing village (pop 280) located right on the border between Mexico and Belize.
-It lies within the Xcalak Reef National Marine Park, and shares a part of the Meso-american Barrier Reef, the second largest in the world.
+The town of Xcalak is a small fishing village (pop ~ 280) located right on the border between Mexico and Belize.
+It lies within the Xcalak Reef National Marine Park and shares a part of the Meso-American Barrier Reef, the second largest in the world.

-Xcalak was designated a National Park on 27 December, 2000.
-It comprises 17,949.456 total hectares of which 13,495 ha are marine.
-Xcalak is located at the end of a peninsulla, with the Caribbean Sea to the East and Chetumal Bay to the West.
+Xcalak was designated a National Park on 27 December 2000.
+It comprises 17,949.456 total hectares of which 13,495 ha is marine.
+Xcalak is located at the end of the Yucatan Peninsula, with the Caribbean Sea to the East and Chetumal Bay to the West.

 From trenches that cut through the Barrier Reef and house very large schools of very large fish (tarpon), to large, cavern-like formations within reef walls, beautiful, intricate swim through formations with clouds of silver sides lit up by beams of sunlight to deep walls perfect for Technical diving, Xcalak has a great deal to offer to divers of all skill levels, from non-divers looking to get certified to the most advances Technical divers.